 Environmental Impact

-Discarded vaping devices, pods and cartridges add to growing electronic waste problems.
+Discarded vaping devices, pods, and cartridges contribute to growing electronic waste

-E-liquid spills and improperly disposed of devices can leak harmful chemicals into the environment.
+E-liquid spills leak harmful chemicals into soil and water

-Many vaping products contain plastics and metals that do not break down naturally, contributing to pollution.
+Many vaping products contain plastics and metals that don't biodegrade

 -